SethHWeidman/newtonshrugged/mission-statement.markdown

 ---
 layout: page
-title: About
+title: Mission Statement
-permalink: /about/
+permalink: /mission-statement/
 ---

-# Newton Shrugged

-## Mission Statement

 For any concept in Math, Physics, Chemistry, or Statistics there should exist one and only one “best explanation” of the concept.